JacobLondon/pse/README.md

 for Linux and Visual Studio 2019

 # Examples
+Run `pse` with no arguments to see all available options.

 ## Trace
 Currently a wireframe rasterizer with first person exploration, supporting very simple lighting and clipping.
 ![trace](https://user-images.githubusercontent.com/17059471/126882775-c6d2e0d1-4f40-4fb1-865a-f73a8538c2de.png)